My Love Story with Yamada-kun at Lv999: Manga

-Mangamo is publishing the series in English digitally simultaneously with its Japanese release.
+Mangamo is publishing the series in English digitally simultaneously with its Japanese release, initially under the title Loving Yamada at Lv999!, before changing it to match the anime's title.
+In June 2023, Mangamo announced that they would release the series in print in collaboration with Penguin Random House's Inklore imprint.
+The first volume was released on April 2, 2024.

-Volume list
+Volumes

 Anime

-An anime television series adaptation, titled My Love Story with Yamada-kun at Lv999 (different English translation of the same Japanese title), was announced during the Aniplex Online Fest 2022 event on September 24, 2022.
+An anime television series adaptation was announced during the Aniplex Online Fest 2022 event on September 24, 2022.
 It is produced by Madhouse and directed by Morio Asaka, with scripts written by Yasuhiro Nakanishi, character designs by Kunihiko Hamada, and music composed by Mito and De De Mouse.
-The series is set to premiere on April 2, 2023 on Tokyo MX and other networks.
+The series aired from April 2 to June 25, 2023, on Tokyo MX and other networks.
 The opening theme song is "Gradation" (ぐらでーしょん) by Kana-Boon featuring Yūho Kitazawa, while the ending theme song is "Trick Art" (トリック・アート) by Ryujin Kiyoshi.
+Aniplex of America licensed the series and streamed it on Crunchyroll.

+Episodes

+Live-action film

+A live-action film adaptation was announced on November 7, 2024.
+It was produced by Kadokawa Daiei Studio and directed by Yuka Yasukawa, based on a screenplay by Anna Kawahara.
+Tomoka Takagi served as the producer and Kadokawa distributed the film.
+The film premiered on March 28, 2025.

 Reception

 In the 2020 Next Manga Award, the series ranked ninth in the web manga category.
-In the same month, the series was nomimated for pixiv and Nippon Shuppan Hanbai, Inc's Web Manga General Election.
+In the same month, the series was nominated for pixiv and Nippon Shuppan Hanbai, Inc's Web Manga General Election.
 In the 2021 Next Manga Award, the series ranked fourth in the web manga category.
 At AnimeJapan 2021, the series ranked ninth in a poll asking people what manga they most wanted to see adapted into an anime.
 In the 2021 Tsutaya Comic Award, the series ranked sixth.
-In 2022, the series won the grand prize in the Tsutaya Comic Award.
+In the 2022 Tsutaya Comic Award, the series won the grand prize.
+In the 2022 Anan Manga Award, the series won the grand prize.

-The series has one million copies in circulation between its digital and print releases.
+By April 2022, the series has one million copies in circulation between its digital and print releases.
+By October 2022, the series had two million copies in circulation.